nightscout/AndroidAPS/README-Combo.md

 Setup v2:
 - Configure pump using 360 config software.
-// TODO clarify with screenshot or at least better description of the on-screen items
-  - Set/leave the menu configuration as "Standard"
+  - Set/leave the menu configuration as "Standard", this will show only the supported menus/actions on the pump and hide those which are unsupported (extended/multiwave bolus, multiple basal rates), which cause the loop functionality to be disabled when used because it's not possible to run the loop in a safe manner when used.
   - Set maximum TBR to 500%
   - Disable end of TBR alert
   - Set low cartridge alarm to your licking